Category Archives: Bavarian Royals

 However, Leopoldina’s father Emperor Franz I of Austria tried to stop the search for a new bride for Pedro.
 Franz wanted to prevent possible sons from the second marriage of his former son-in-law from inheriting the Brazilian throne.
 After lengthy negotiations, the marriage contract was finally signed on May 30, 1829, in Canterbury, England, and Amélie’s guardian King Ludwig I of Bavaria ratified the marriage contract on July 25, 1829, in Munich.

 A proxy wedding was held in the chapel of the Palais Leuchtenberg on August 2, 1829.
 The groom was represented by Amélie’s favorite uncle Prince Karl Theodor of Bavaria.
 Two days after the proxy wedding, Amélie left Bavaria to travel to her husband in South America.
 She was accompanied by her brother Auguste.
-During the journey, Amélie was prepared for life in Brazil by the scientist Carl Friedrich Philipp von Martius, an expert on Brazil. von Martius taught Amélie interesting facts about Brazil as well as its customs and traditions.
+During the journey, Amélie was prepared for life in Brazil by the scientist Carl Friedrich Philipp von Martius, an expert on Brazil. von Martius taught Amélie interesting facts about Brazil, its customs, and traditions.
 Ana Romana de Aragão Calmon, Countess of Itapagipe familiarized Amélie with her husband’s personality and the customs of the Brazilian court and began to teach her Portuguese.
 17-year-old Amélie arrived in Rio de Janeiro on October 15, 1829.
-Two days later, Pedro and Amélie were married in person at the Old Cathedral of Rio de Janeiro.
+Pedro and Amélie were married in person two days later at the Old Cathedral of Rio de Janeiro.
 They had a happy marriage and Amélie’s relationship with her stepchildren was very positive.

 The Emperor’s Second Marriage, painted by Jean-Baptiste Debret; Credit – Wikipedia